Eccentricities by JVG

 Simple Melt and pour coffee soap

-I love making melt and pour soaps because unlike the cold process soap above you can use it right away.
-Melt and pour soaps are very simple to make and these also give you the opportunity to experiment and be creative with the product.
+I love making melt and pour soaps because, unlike the cold process soap above, you can use them right away.
+Melt and pour soaps are very simple to make, and they also allow you to experiment and be creative with the product.

 Pinterest pin for the exfoliating melt and pour coffee soap using coffee grounds.

 There are so many wonderful melt and pour bases.
 I’ve listed some below.
-For this melt and pour coffee scrub soap I chose the oatmeal melt and pour base.
-This base has oatmeal already included in it which has wonderful skin properties and provide a very mild exfoliation.
+For this melt and pour coffee scrub soap, I chose the oatmeal melt and pour base.
+This base has oatmeal already included in it, which has wonderful skin properties and provides a very mild exfoliation.

 Melt and Pour soap bases that are great to work with and perfect for handcrafted soaps